living trust living trust

 Do living trusts eliminate all taxes?

 Living trusts help manage estate taxes but do not eliminate all taxes.
-They offer strategies to reduce tax liabilities and protect assets but cannot completely negate tax obligations.
+They offer strategies to reduce tax liabilities and protect assets but cannot wholly negate tax obligations.
 Proper estate planning considers both trusts and additional tax planning methods.

 Can a living trust complicate asset management during the grantor’s lifetime?

 No, a living trust does not complicate asset management.
-It allows the grantor to maintain control over their assets, providing straightforward management.
+It allows the grantor to control their assets, providing straightforward management.
 A successor trustee is designated to manage the trust if the grantor becomes incapacitated, ensuring continued financial management.

 [sibwp_form id=6]